AlgoLab/malva_experiments/README.md

 simplify the installation of all the required tools, we used conda (we provide the conda environments).

+## Note
+The scripts work only with MALVA>=1.0.2 (currently, the version of the bioconda package is 1.0.1).
+I'll update MALVA code and package asap.

 ### Prerequisites

 - we assume `snakemake` and `conda` to be installed and in your `PATH`